 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>Pleasure and Pain - Latest Comments in Pleasure and Pain on Blog Talk Radio</title><link>http://whitneyhess.disqus.com/</link><description>Measuring the impact of new technology on human experience</description><language>en</language><lastBuildDate>Sun, 01 Mar 2009 12:15:05 -0000</lastBuildDate><item><title>Re: Pleasure and Pain on Blog Talk Radio</title><link>http://whitneyhess.com/blog/2008/07/pleasure-and-pain-on-blog-talk-radio/#comment-6745549</link><description>I admire the achievements big time! thanks for the post, I am a fan now!</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">freestyles</dc:creator><pubDate>Sun, 01 Mar 2009 12:15:05 -0000</pubDate></item><item><title>Re: Pleasure and Pain on Blog Talk Radio</title><link>http://whitneyhess.com/blog/2008/07/pleasure-and-pain-on-blog-talk-radio/#comment-2805624</link><description>Wow, great accomplishment!</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">bodybuilder blog</dc:creator><pubDate>Thu, 02 Oct 2008 15:12:07 -0000</pubDate></item><item><title>Re: Pleasure and Pain on Blog Talk Radio</title><link>http://whitneyhess.com/blog/2008/07/pleasure-and-pain-on-blog-talk-radio/#comment-2620924</link><description>loved reading your blog, keep on the good job</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">online radio</dc:creator><pubDate>Thu, 25 Sep 2008 01:36:43 -0000</pubDate></item><item><title>Re: Pleasure and Pain on Blog Talk Radio</title><link>http://whitneyhess.com/blog/2008/07/pleasure-and-pain-on-blog-talk-radio/#comment-1948987</link><description>I think it's fantastic your blog was mentioned because your points inspired quite a discussion in comments and twitter.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Whitney Hess, UX Coach - Latest Comments in Pleasure and Pain on Blog Talk Radio</title><link>http://whitneyhess.disqus.com/</link><description>Improving the human experience one day at a time</description><atom:link href="https://whitneyhess.disqus.com/pleasure_and_pain_on_blog_talk_radio/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Sun, 01 Mar 2009 12:15:05 -0000</lastBuildDate><item><title>Re: Pleasure and Pain on Blog Talk Radio</title><link>http://whitneyhess.com/blog/2008/07/pleasure-and-pain-on-blog-talk-radio/#comment-6745549</link><description>&lt;p&gt;I admire the achievements big time! thanks for the post, I am a fan now!&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">freestyle</dc:creator><pubDate>Sun, 01 Mar 2009 12:15:05 -0000</pubDate></item><item><title>Re: Pleasure and Pain on Blog Talk Radio</title><link>http://whitneyhess.com/blog/2008/07/pleasure-and-pain-on-blog-talk-radio/#comment-2805624</link><description>&lt;p&gt;Wow, great accomplishment! &lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">bodybuilder blog</dc:creator><pubDate>Thu, 02 Oct 2008 15:12:07 -0000</pubDate></item><item><title>Re: Pleasure and Pain on Blog Talk Radio</title><link>http://whitneyhess.com/blog/2008/07/pleasure-and-pain-on-blog-talk-radio/#comment-2620924</link><description>&lt;p&gt;loved reading your blog, keep on the good job&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">online radio</dc:creator><pubDate>Thu, 25 Sep 2008 01:36:43 -0000</pubDate></item><item><title>Re: Pleasure and Pain on Blog Talk Radio</title><link>http://whitneyhess.com/blog/2008/07/pleasure-and-pain-on-blog-talk-radio/#comment-1948987</link><description>&lt;p&gt;I think it's fantastic your blog was mentioned because your points inspired quite a discussion in comments and twitter.
 The more I think about it, the more I realize I feel somewhat pressured to join woman-centric organizations to enhance my career.
 Personally, I've never felt like being a woman held me back and so joining other women for networking and education seemed unnecessary.
 I want to talk to others in my field, not just women.
-I want to join a professional "persons" group and being a usability analyst without being a "woman usability analyst".&lt;br&gt;&lt;br&gt;The more I thought about it, the more I began to wonder... are there groups for men in female-dominated roles?
-How do they feel about this?</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Samantha</dc:creator><pubDate>Tue, 29 Jul 2008 13:17:41 -0000</pubDate></item></channel></rss>
+I want to join a professional "persons" group and being a usability analyst without being a "woman usability analyst".&lt;/p&gt;&lt;p&gt;The more I thought about it, the more I began to wonder... are there groups for men in female-dominated roles?
+How do they feel about this?&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Samantha LeVan</dc:creator><pubDate>Tue, 29 Jul 2008 13:17:41 -0000</pubDate></item></channel></rss>